 Community Action Grants

 The Morgan Hill Branch of AAUW (American Association of University Women) is committed to providing local and national support for AAUW’s mission, promoting equity for women and girls.
-The growing success of our annual Morgan Hill Wildflower Run fundraiser enables AAUW Morgan Hill to expand our philanthropic activities, and we are now awarding discretionary grants of up to $1000 each to local charitable organizations.
+The growing success of our annual Morgan Hill Wildflower Run fundraiser enables AAUW Morgan Hill to expand our local giving, and we are now awarding discretionary grants of up to $1000 each to local charitable organizations.

 GRANT APPLICATIONTimeline